Tex Winter: Professional coaching

 In 1985, Winter started another chapter of his life after contemplating retirement, serving as an assistant coach with the Chicago Bulls, and teaching the triangle offense to Michael Jordan.
 He was hired to the position by General Manager Jerry Krause, an old friend he had met while at Kansas State.
 As an assistant to Phil Jackson, who took over as the Bulls' head coach in 1989, Winter and his ball-movement offense were an integral part of the Bulls' NBA championships in 1991, 1992, 1993, 1996, 1997, and 1998.

 Winter followed Jackson to the Los Angeles Lakers.
 Led by Shaquille O'Neal and Kobe Bryant, the Lakers won three championships using the triangle system in 2000, 2001, and 2002.
 Winter was also a consultant for the NBA champion 2008–09 Los Angeles Lakers team.

+Winter had a great bond with Bryant, helping Bryant understand the value to Bryant of playing within the team's system, and watching hours of film together.
+Jordan respected Winter because of Winter's only being satisfied if things were done correctly.
+Jordan learned a great deal from Winter, finding him to be a great teacher and tireless worker, with a constant focus on details and preparation.

 Health and death

 On April 25, 2009, Winter suffered a stroke in Manhattan, Kansas, while attending a Kansas State basketball reunion.

 He lived near Kansas State in Manhattan, Kansas with his Alzheimer's-stricken wife and son Brian.
-He suffered from the after-effects of his 2009 stroke, counting an uncooperative right side and nerve pain in his neck and shoulder.
+He suffered from the after-effects of his 2009 stroke, including an uncooperative right side and nerve pain in his neck and shoulder.
 He has two other sons, Russ and Chris.

-Winter died on October 10, 2018 at the age of 96.
+Winter died on October 10, 2018, at the age of 96.